pauljtremblay/tarobot/README.md

                         reading default: "the seeker" --teller TELLER       the "person" conducting the tarot card reading (optional)
-  --use-card-list USE_CARD_LIST [USE_CARD_LIST ...]
+  --card CARD [CARD ...]
-                        takes specific cards from the user instead of a random draw from the deck --show-prompt         displays the generated prompt ahead of the response --show-diagnostics    displays diagnostic output from the completion response returned from openai
+                        takes specific card[s] from the user instead of a random draw from the deck --show-prompt         displays the generated prompt ahead of the response --show-diagnostics    displays diagnostic output from the completion response returned from openai